mymindstorm/setup-emsdk/README.md

 actions-cache-folder:
   description: "Set to the folder where your cached emsdk-master folder is or where emsdk cache will be copied to on sucessful run.
 This folder will go under $GITHUB_HOME (I.e. build dir)."
   default: ''
-cache-hit:
-  description: "If true, assume that 'actions-cache-folder' containes the previously cached emsdk.
-If false (and 'actions-cache-folder' is set), the cache will be created instead."
-  default: 'false'
 ```

 See [action.yml](action.yml)